Lowfood Lab

 New flavors with impact

-In the Lowfood Lab, chefs and developers collaborate on flavorful innovations within the food transition .
-Their mission: to demonstrate how gastronomy can contribute to a more sustainable and equitable food system.
-The role of culinary innovation in sustainable cooking is more important than often realized and directly aligns with the experiments of our Food Labs .
+In the Lowfood Lab, chefs and product developers work together on flavourful innovations that support the transition towards a more sustainable food system.
+Their mission is to show how gastronomy can contribute to a fairer, more sustainable way of eating.
+The role of culinary innovation in sustainable cooking is more important than often assumed and connects directly to the experiments in our Food Labs.

-The Lowfood Lab participants are experimenting with ingredients that are often underutilized.
-Think of chestnuts, mycelium, grass, or lesser-known chicken parts.
-This is not only to reduce waste, but especially to demonstrate that delicious food and system change go hand in hand.
+Participants in the Lowfood Lab experiment with ingredients that are often underused, such as chestnuts, mycelium, grass or lesser-known cuts of chicken.
+Not just to reduce waste, but above all to show that great taste and system change can go hand in hand.

 What makes the Lowfood Lab unique

 The Lowfood Lab positions chefs as catalysts for change.
-By combining creativity and craftsmanship, they develop dishes that both inspire and challenge.
-Gastronomy is used as a communication tool: taste connects people, sparks curiosity, and opens the door to behavioral change.
-This makes the lab relevant to diverse target groups, as shown on our "For Whom" page.
+By combining creativity with craftsmanship, they develop dishes that both inspire and challenge.
+Gastronomy becomes a tool for communication: flavour brings people together, sparks curiosity and opens the door to behavioural change.
+This makes the lab relevant for a wide range of audiences, as you can see on our 'For Whom' page.

-The lab offers space for experimentation, co-creation, and reflection.
-Participants explore the possibilities of new ingredients, sustainable preparation techniques, and alternative food chains.
-This generates ideas that can be scaled up or incorporated into other programs, such as the Food Pioneers Food Programs .
+The lab offers space for experimentation, co-creation and reflection.
+Participants explore the potential of new ingredients, sustainable cooking techniques and alternative food chains.
+This leads to ideas that can be scaled up or embedded in other programmes, such as Food Pioneers’ Food Programs.

-The Lowfood Lab contributes to raising awareness about what's on our plates.
-By involving chefs in the food transition, we create a bridge between sustainable food, innovation, and experience.
-Not from a moralistic perspective, but from curiosity and craftsmanship.
+The Lowfood Lab helps raise awareness of what ends up on our plates.
+By involving chefs in the food transition, we build a bridge between sustainable food, innovation and experience.
+Not from a place of moralising, but driven by curiosity and craftsmanship.

-Would you like to know more or collaborate with the Lowfood Lab?
+Want to learn more or collaborate with the Lowfood Lab?